OLIVE OIL FAQs

 There are four important dates to consider with extra virgin olive oil, and you won't find them all on labels.
 We list them here in our recommended chronological order for filtered world-class and fresh extra virgin olive oil (much shorter durations for unfiltered).

-- Harvest date: the date the harvest of that specific olive oil takes place.
+- Harvest date: the date the olives were harvested and produced into olive oil.

-- Best use by date: this will vary by olive oil grade, and for really good extra virgin olive oil, we recommend two years from the harvest date.
+- Best use by date: for fresh extra virgin olive oil, this is usually two years from the date it was bottled (not harvested).

 WHY SPAIN, WHY DOES THAT MATTER?